Virginia State Route 123: History

 SR 123, along with SR 120, was SR 25 until the 1933 renumbering and SR 9 from then until the 1940 renumbering.

 Fairfax County made proposals to upgrade the intersection between SR 123 and SR 620 to a full interchange.
 The designs considered were diamond, modified diamond, single-point urban interchange (SPUI), and tight SPUI.
 Ultimately, one left turn lane in each direction of SR 123 was added at the intersection, the left turn lane on eastbound SR 620 was extended, and new traffic signals were installed.

 VDOT has drafted plans to create an interchange between SR 123 and US 1 in Woodbridge.
 However, due to budget cutbacks, the project has been put on hold.

 Future

 I-66 interchange

-Due to work on I-66 in Fairfax County to add express lanes, SR 123 north's entrance to I-66 west has been temporarily changed from a loop ramp entrance to a left-turn entrance.
+Due to work on I-66 in Fairfax County to add express lanes, SR 123 north's entrance to I-66 west was temporarily changed from a loop ramp entrance to a left-turn entrance.
+This has been removed.

-VDOT is also working on reconstructing the interchange once the I-66 express lanes are complete.
-The existing interchange will be converted to a parclo-interchange for access to the I-66 express lanes, and a diamond interchange for access to the non-tolled I-66 lanes, with left exits and entrances for each direction of non-tolled I-66.
-The reconstruction is expected to be completed by the end of 2022.
+VDOT also worked on reconstructing the interchange when I-66 express lanes are complete.
+The existing interchange was converted to a parclo-interchange for access to the I-66 express lanes, and a diamond interchange for access to the non-tolled I-66 lanes, with left exits and entrances for each direction of non-tolled I-66.
+The reconstruction was completed by the end of 2022.